-In 2019, Simona was nominated as an Emerging Cinematographer by the British Society of Cinematographers, for her work on the short fiction film Isha.
-Isha premiered in 2018 at the BFI London Film Festival and received numerous nominations for best short film (Outfest, Frameline, Encounters) and two awards at Sicilia Queer Film Festival.
+She also earned an Emerging Cinematographer nomination from the British Society of Cinematographers, for her work on the short film Isha.
+Isha premiered at the 2018 BFI London Film Festival, received numerous nominations for best short film (Outfest, Frameline, Encounters) and two awards at Sicilia Queer Film Festival.

 Her work has been screened at Oscar and BAFTA qualifying festivals word-wide, shown in galleries and museums in Europe, USA and Australia and nominated for a Turner Prize in the UK, in 2018.